flaneurette/Health-Library/Documents/Medical/Allergy/Lipbalm/README.md

 # Good lipbalm.

 Lips are very sensitive to UV rays and have no natural melanin protection.
 Always choose a lip balm with UVA and UVB blocking properties (SPF 30+) when possible to protect against sun damage, premature aging, and skin cancer.
-If possible, avoid chemical sun protection, and use mineral based.
+If possible, avoid chemical sun protection, unperfumed, and use **mineral** based lipbalms to minimize risks.

 Always check the ingredients of each product, it might contain other chemicals that you might be allergic too.